ashishthomas/React-Logical-Qns-and-Ans/InterviewQns&Ans.md

-## React Js Logiccal Interview Questions and Answers
+## React Js Logical Interview Questions and Answers

 Q1.
 From the below sentence,
 the banned word is 'test', print only repeated words from that sentence